 At least once a year, the feared day of Friday the 13th occurs, a day which is surrounded by superstitions and the common belief that this day is of an extremely unlucky nature.

-This Friday, April 13, will be the first Friday the 13th of 2018, but where exactly did this superstitious day arise from and why is it so feared?
+But where exactly did this superstitious day arise from and why is it so feared?

 The origins of Friday the 13th